digitalkaoz/preload-polyfill/README.md

 TODOS:
 -----

-- [x] delay invokation until all resources are fetched
 - [ ] on error handling ()
-- [ ] somehow sometimes resources are fetched again while invoking (only when triggering on DOMContentLoaded, window.load works as expected) (do the browser need some time to mark this file as cached?)
 - [ ] With "disable-cache" the requests will be made twice

 - [ ] implement all preloadable resources
     - [x] js
     - [x] css